terranivium/speech-emotion-recognition/README.md

 	+ TESS

 #### Usage guide:
-	+ Downloading datasets requires Git-LFS
-		"brew install git-lfs"

-	+ Clone the repo

-	+ (NOTE: if using collab, portaudio install is required, install via brew), "brew install portaudio"

-	+ (not required) Use speech_emotion_recognition notebook to train, validate and test model

-	+ To simply generate results and plots for PyTorch implementation, skip to and run cells in 'Testing' section of 'speech_emotion_recognition.ipynb', this will load the provided 'best model' state.
+	+ To simply generate results and plots, skip to and run cells in 'Testing' section of 'speech_emotion_recognition.ipynb', this will load the provided 'best model' state.